amirezzati/dipt/README.md

-# DIPT: Domain Invariant Prompt Tuning for Knowledge Distillation in Computational Pathology
+# All Centers Are at most a Few Tokens Apart: Knowledge Distillation with Domain Invariant Prompt Tuning

 ## Overview